PazManrique/The-Universe-of-things/README.md

-# vue-project
+# Universe of things

-This template should help get you started developing with Vue 3 in Vite.
+This project

 ## Recommended IDE Setup